sinanmohd/sds/README.md

 ## dpass
-dpass is the dmenu wrapper for the standard unix password manager, run dpass -h from a terminal to see what it's capable of
+dpass is the dmenu wrapper for the standard unix password manager, run dpass -h from a terminal to see what it's capable of. reasons to use dpass over passmenu
+* dpass is posix compliant.
+* dpass keeps the tree structure of pass.

 ## damb - dmenu ambience
 listen to ambient music while working on somthing fun. audio files should be